-Set the angled end of the brace against the front leg, mark the exact length of the board on the opposite leg and cut the brace to its final length.
-As you cut and assemble the side frames and angled braces, be sure you are creating a mirror set for both sides of the chair.
+Set the angled end of the brace against the front leg, mark the exact length of the board on the opposite leg, and cut the brace to its final length.
+As you cut and assemble the side frames and angled braces, be sure you are creating a mirror set for the other side of the chair (Project Diagram, Drawing 1).

-Cut the arms (G) to length and secure to the top of the stretchers (B) using glue and screws.
-The arms overhang the back legs by 5-1/2" (the width of a 1"×6").
+Cut the arms (G) to length and secure to the top of the stretchers (B) using glue and screws (Project Diagram, Drawing 4).
+The arms overhang the back legs by 5 1/2 inches (the width of a 1 x 6).
 Drive screws from underneath -- drive through the stretchers into the arms to keep the screws out of sight on the finished chair.

-Cut the remaining parts to length -- use whitewood (pine) for the back slats (I) and seat slats (J); use cedar for the side slats (K) (Project Diagram & Cutting List).
+Cut the remaining parts to length -- use whitewood (pine) for the back slats (I) and seat slats (J); use cedar for the side slats (K) (Project Diagram, Cutting List).

 We made the seat and back parts from whitewood and painted them.
 This saved money on materials and added a splash of color.
 You could also use cedar and a semitransparent or solid-color deck stain.
 If you use cedar, place the rough face down or to the back.
 The entire chair could also be built with pressure-treated pine.

-Place the seat slats on the seat rails (D) and against the back slats (Project Diagram, Drawing 7 and Photo 6).
-Use a compass set to about 3/4" and scribe the angle across the width of the seat slat where they meet the back slats.
+Place the seat slats on the seat rails (D) against the back slats (Project Diagram, Drawing 7).
+Use a compass set to about 3/4 inch and scribe the angle across the width of the seat slat where they meet the back slats.

 Jigsaw the angles and set the seat slats into position.
-Mark the final length at the front of the slats (Photo 7); the front end of the seat slat should be even with the front face of the legs.
+Mark the final length at the front of the slats; the front end of the seat slat should be even with the front face of the legs.

 Remove the seat slats and back slats from the chair, cut the arch for the back slats using a jigsaw, and sand the slats smooth with 100-grit sandpaper.

 When selecting screws for outdoor projects, consider the material you’re using.
 Today’s fasteners are designed and coated to be compatible with a variety of materials.
 Stainless-steel fasteners offer the ultimate in corrosion resistance and are great for all materials.
 Because the stainless steel is soft, however, drilling countersunk pilot holes should be standard practice.
-Coated deck fasteners are designed for compatibility with the chemicals found in wood, last the life of your material, and come in a variety of colors.
-Choose a coating based on your material, such as cedar, treated pine, and composite decking.
+Coated deck fasteners, designed for compatibility with the chemicals found in wood, last the life of your material and come in a variety of colors.
+Choose a coating based on your material, such as cedar, treated pine, or composite decking.
 Many of these screws will drive without a pilot hole, but drilling a pilot hole when working near the edge of a board is always recommended to avoid splits.